MichaelRafferty/ConTroll/ReleaseNotes/ConTroll Version 1.4 Release Notes - future.md

   * Rewrite of the configuration files with a \[global\] section for system wide defaults and \[section\] overrides.
   * Addition of options and keys to support Passkeys including
     * Support for top level domain passkey RP domain or full application pass key RP domaion
+  * Many fields have been cleaned up, please see the sample files for all of the parameters now supported.
+While R1.4 will support a single configuration file, you should migrate from the one file to the three files during 1.4.
+That support is considered Depreciated in 1.4 and will be removed in 1.5.

 * New Scripts: None